 ABOUT THE BUILDER

 Tyler's background is rooted in the visual arts and woodworking.
-Raised in Virginia and educated at the Art Institute of Chicago, he has worked in and around the entertainment industry and in custom woodworking, milling, and cabinetry for over 10 years.
+Raised in Virginia and educated at the School of the Art Institute of Chicago, he has worked in and around the entertainment industry and in custom woodworking, milling, and cabinetry for over 15 years.

 – J. Tyler Burke